What is an ankle replacement?

 Arthroplasty — or ankle joint replacement surgery — is a procedure doctors offer to patients who suffer from arthritis in the ankle.
 The surgery replaces the ankle joint with an artificial one.
 This preserves range of motion while reducing pain.

-Your doctor may recommend arthroplasty if other conservative treatments aren't working.
+Your doctor may recommend an ankle replacement if other conservative treatments aren't working.
 Surgery is usually the last option because it has risks and requires a long recovery.
 Before opting for surgery, your doctor may try bracing, physical therapy, steroid injections or anti-inflammatory medications.

 Ankle joint replacement surgery is a major surgery that requires a hospital stay of two to three days or more.
 It may take longer for you to be able to walk on crutches or with a walker.